Give an example of the symmetric property.

-Think of the symmetrical property like a line of symmetry that you can flip things across.
+Think of the symmetric property like a line of symmetry that you can flip things across.

-There are many options but it essentially states that if A = B, then B = A.
+There are tons of options, but it essentially states that if A = B, then B = A.

 Even though the puppy isn't a contortionist, the same property applies.

-A⁄B = C⁄D. Which statements would make this true?
+If A⁄B = C⁄D, which statements would make this true?